-The Town of Round Hill would like to make all customers aware that cross connections can occur when you leave your garden hose in a container or swimming pool and the siphon can cause the water to enter into the house plumbing if a pressure drop occurs with the system or your home.
-The Town of Round Hill has installed backflow prevention devices within your meter setter or the meter itself in some cases.
-This is a mechanical device that may help to prevent contaminants from entering the water system via the route of your cross connection.
+The Town of Round Hill would like to make all customers aware that cross connections can occur when you leave a garden hose in a container or swimming pool.
+A backsiphonage event can arise and cause the water to enter into the home's plumbing if a pressure drop occurs from the system or within your home.
+The Town of Round Hill has backflow prevention devices that are located within your meter setter or contained within the meter itself in some cases.
+These are mechanical devices that serve to isolate and prevent potential contaminants from entering the water system via the route of your cross connection.

-Please be aware that all backflow prevention devices are mechanical and in that nature, can fail to activate upon a back flow situation.
-Remember to always keep your hose out of chemical sprayers, swimming pools and basins of water.
-If a pressure drop were to occur within your home; the water that the hose is in could be siphoned into your house plumbing.
-It is the homeowners' responsibility to make sure you provide an "air gap" between the ends of the hose and the actual water level.
-The recommended air gap is twice the diameter of the pipe or hose supplying the water.
-There are also atmospheric vacuum breakers that can be used to prevent backflow through hoses.
+Please be aware that all backflow prevention devices are mechanical in nature, as such they could potentially fail to activate upon a backflow occurrence.
+Remember to always keep connected hoses out of chemical sprayers, swimming pools and basins of water.
+If a pressure drop was to occur within your home; contaminates from the vessel could be siphoned into your house plumbing.
+It is the homeowners' responsibility to make sure to provide an "air gap" between the ends of the hose and the actual water level.
+The air gap is required to be twice the diameter of the pipe or hose supplying the water.
+We also recommend using atmospheric vacuum breakers that can be attached to a hose bib for the prevention backsiphonage through the attached hose.